Goa: Beaches

 Most of the beauty of Goa is present on the beaches.
 The coastline of about 103 km has some of the most attractive beaches flanked by the Arabian Sea.
 The beaches of Goa are counted among the most beautiful in the world.
-Some of the beaches include Anjuna Beach, Baga Beach, Bambolim Beach, Calangute Beach, Candolim Beach, Colva Beach, and Miramar Beach.Goa has around 54 beaches minimum by a tourist website, however including small minor beaches could take the count to 100+.
+Some of the beaches include Anjuna Beach, Baga beach, Bambolim Beach, Calangute Beach, Candolim Beach, Colva Beach, and Miramar Beach.Goa has around 54 beaches minimum by a tourist website, however including small minor beaches could take the count to 100+.

 Culture

-Having been a Portuguese colony for over 450 years, Goan culture is an amalgamation of both Eastern and Western styles, with the latter having a more dominant role.
-The tableau of Goa showcases religious harmony by focusing on the Deepastambha, the Christian cross, and Ghode Modni followed by a chariot.
+Having been a Portuguese territory for over 450 years, Goan culture is an amalgamation of both Eastern and Western styles, with the latter having a more dominant role.
 European royal attire of kings is as much part of Goa's cultural heritage as are regional dances performed depicting a unique blend of different religions and cultures of this State.
 Prominent local festivals are Christmas, Easter, Carnival, Diwali, Shigmo, Chavoth, Samvatsar Padvo, Dasara etc. The Goan Carnival and Christmas-new year celebrations attract many tourists.

 The Gomant Vibhushan, the highest civilian honour of the state of Goa, is given annually by the Government of Goa since 2010.

 Dance and music

+Being a former territory of Portugal, Goa has a dominant western musical scene with the use of instrument such as the violin, drums, guitar, trumpet and piano.
+It has also produced a number of prominent musicians and singers for the world of Indian music.
+Portuguese Fado also has significance in Goa.

-Traditional Goan art forms are Dekhnni, Fugdi, Corridinho, Mando, Dulpod and Fado.
+Traditional Goan art forms are Corridinho, Mando, Dekhnni, Fugdi, Dulpod and Fado.

-Goan Hindus are very fond of Natak, Bhajan and Kirtan.
-Many famous Indian classical singers hail from Goa, including Mogubai Kurdikar, Kishori Amonkar, Kesarbai Kerkar, Jitendra Abhisheki and Pandit Prabhakar Karekar.
+Many famous Indian classical singers hail from Goa, including Mogubai Kurdikar, Lata Mangeshkar, Deenanath Mangeshkar, Kishori Amonkar, Kesarbai Kerkar, Jitendra Abhisheki and Pandit Prabhakar Karekar.

 Other famous Goan singers and musicians are Lorna Cordeiro (Nightingale of Goa), Chris Perry and Alfred Rose (Melody King of Goa).